Abjad/abjad/trunk/abjad/docs/source/reference_manual/lilypond_comments/index.rst

 ::

-   >>> marktools.detach_lilypond_comments_attached_to_component(staff)
+   >>> for comment in comments:
+   ...     comment.detach()
+   ...
-   (LilyPondComment('Here is a LilyPond comment before the staff.'), LilyPondComment('Here is a LilyPond comment in the staff opening.'), LilyPondComment('Here is another LilyPond comment in the staff opening.'), LilyPondComment('LilyPond comment in the staff closing.'), LilyPondComment('LilyPond comment after the staff.'))
+   LilyPondComment('Here is a LilyPond comment before the staff.')
+   LilyPondComment('Here is a LilyPond comment in the staff opening.')
+   LilyPondComment('Here is another LilyPond comment in the staff opening.')
+   LilyPondComment('LilyPond comment in the staff closing.')
+   LilyPondComment('LilyPond comment after the staff.')

 ::